 Next we consider the term $C_i$ for $1<i\le k$.
 It is a quotient of $P(s_i,t_i)$ and it has a submodule isomorphic to $P(s_{i-1},t_{i-1})$.
 Thus $P(s_{i-1},t_{i-1})$ is a proper subquotient of an indecomposable summand of $M$.
 Since $(s_{i-1},t_{i-1})$ is a minimal element of $M_P$, it follows that $P(s_{i-1},t_{i-1})$ is not a proper quotient of any indecomposable summand of $M$.
 Thus by (B1) it is a proper submodule of an indecomposable summand $U'$ of $M$.
 Take $\ell(U')$ to be maximal.
 If $\ell(U')\ge \ell(C_i)$, then $C_i$ embeds in $U'$, as required.
 Thus for a contradiction suppose that $\ell(U')<\ell(C_i)$.
 Then $U'$ properly embeds in $C_i$.
 Thus $U'$ is a subquotient of $P(s_i,t_i)$, so by condition (B1), $U'$ is a proper submodule or quotient of an indecomposable summand $W$ of $M$.
 If it is a proper submodule of $W$, then $\ell(U')$ is not maximal.
 Thus $U'$ is a proper quotient of $W$.
 Now the composition $f$ of $\phi_{i-1}$ with the inclusion $P(s_{i-1},t_{i-1})\to U'$ lifts to a map $g:P\to W$.
 Then $\ell(\Bild g) >\ell(\Bild f) = \ell(\Bild \phi_{i-1})$ and $\ell(\coKer g) = \ell(\coKer f) > \ell(\coKer \phi_{i-1})$.
 By assumption $(\ell(\Ker g),\ell(\coKer g)) \ge (s_j,t_j)$ for some $j$.
 We must have $j>i$ since $\ell(\Bild g) > \ell(\Bild \phi_{i-1})$.
 On the other hand, $\ell(\coKer g) = \ell(\coKer f) < \ell(\coKer \alpha) = \ell(\coKer \phi_i)$, where $\alpha$ is the composition of $\phi_{i-1}$ with the inclusion $U'\to C_i$.
 Thus $j\ge i$ is not possible. \end{proof}

 We recall that Nakayama algebras are QF-3, so a module is faithful if and only if it has every indecomposable projective-injective module as a summand, see \cite[Theorem 32.2]{AF74}.
-In this case the conditions can be simplified slightly.
+For faithfully balanced modules, Theorem~\ref{t:bal_nakayama} takes the following form.

 \begin{cor} If $\Lambda$ is Nakayama, then a module $M$ is faithfully balanced if and only if it satisfies the following conditions: \begin{itemize} \item[(FB0)]every indecomposable projective-injective module is a summand of $M$, \item[(FB1)]if $X$ is an indecomposable summand of $M$ and $X$ is not projective-injective, then $X$ is a proper submodule or proper quotient of some indecomposable summand of~$M$, and \item[(FB2)]if $S,T$ are simple modules with $\Ext^1(T,S)\neq 0$, then $\Hom(M,S)\neq 0$ or $\Hom(T,M)\neq 0$. \end{itemize} \end{cor}